-When you first create a DB Instance within Amazon RDS, you will create a master user account, which is used only within the context of Amazon RDS to control access to your DB Instance(s).
-The master user account is a native database user account that allows you to log on to your DB Instance with all database privileges.
-You can specify the master user name and password you want associated with each DB Instance when you create the DB Instance.
-Once you have created your DB Instance, you can connect to the database using the master user credentials.
+When you first create a DB Instance within Amazon RDS, you will create a primary user account, which is used only within the context of Amazon RDS to control access to your DB Instance(s).
+The primary user account is a native database user account that allows you to log on to your DB Instance with all database privileges.
+You can specify the primary user name and password you want associated with each DB Instance when you create the DB Instance.
+Once you have created your DB Instance, you can connect to the database using the primary user credentials.
 Subsequently, you can create additional user accounts so that you can restrict who can access your DB Instance.

 Network Isolation and Database Firewall